ac3d912/pfatt/README.md

 If you don't see traffic being bridged between `ngeth0` and `$ONT_IF`, then netgraph is not setup correctly.

-## Promiscuous Mode

-`pfatt.sh` will put `$RG_IF` in promiscuous mode via `/sbin/ifconfig $RG_IF promisc`.
-Otherwise, the EAP packets would not bridge.
-I think this is necessary for everyone but I'm not sure.
-Turn it off if it's casuing issues.

 ## netgraph

 The netgraph system provides a uniform and modular system for the implementation of kernel objects which perform various networking functions.
 If you're unfamilar with netgraph, this [tutorial](http://www.netbsd.org/gallery/presentations/ast/2012_AsiaBSDCon/Tutorial_NETGRAPH.pdf) is a great introduction.